 Yes!
 There is no wheat in this recipe.
 But always check your ingredients.

 Yes!
-This bubble and squeak starts on the hob and ends up in the oven until it’s cooked through, with an insanely crispy topping.
+This bubble and squeak starts on the hob and ends up in the oven until it’s cooked through.
+That way, you can achieve the most mouthwateringly crispy base AND topping.

 I don’t use eggs as an ingredient in the bubble and squeak recipe.
 Instead, I fry them and serve them on top.
 Eggs are entirely optional.